n3554/n3554/technical_specification/parallelism.4.algorithms.md

      The above example synchronizes access to object `x` ensuring that it is incremented correctly. –- *end example*]

-4. The applications of function objects in parallel algorithms invoked with an execution policy of type `vector_execution_policy` are permitted to execute in an unordered fashion in unspecified threads, and unsequenced within each thread. [*Note:* as a consequence, function objects governed by the `vector_execution_policy` policy must not synchronize with each other.
+5. The invocations of element access functions in parallel algorithms invoked with an execution policy of type `vector_execution_policy` are permitted to execute in an unordered fashion in unspecified threads, and unsequenced within each thread. [*Note:* as a consequence, element access functions governed by the `vector_execution_policy` policy must not synchronize with each other.
 Specifically, they must not acquire locks. –- *end note*]

     [*Example:*